Skip to content

 Items:[]nested_list(t) # OK - wrapped in class

-Here's an example of using nested_list:
+Here's an example of constructing a tree with two children:

 Tree := nested_list(int){